httpwg/http-extensions/draft-ietf-httpbis-http2-secondary-certs.md

 {extension}.
-Clients MUST require that server certificates presented via this mechanism contain the Required Domain extension and require that a certificate previously accepted on the connection (including the certificate presented in TLS) lists one of the Required Domains in the Subject field or the Subject Alternative Name extension.
+Clients MUST require that server certificates presented via this mechanism contain the Required Domain extension and require that a certificate previously accepted on the connection (including the certificate presented in TLS) lists the Required Domain in the Subject field or the Subject Alternative Name extension.

 As noted in the Security Considerations of [I-D.ietf-tls-exported-authenticator], it is difficult to formally prove that an